Pessimistic Presumptive Reports (PPRs)

 What is a PPR?

 If you have a Do More goal and you just walk away without entering data, then you derail.
-But if your goal is to Do Less, and you add no data, we'd assume you did nothing... and you'd never derail.
+But if your goal is to Do Less, and you add no data, we'd assume you did nothing... which is the best possible outcome if true, so you'd never derail.
 That makes it extremely tempting to just walk away and forget about your goal -- which would make it pretty difficult for Beeminder to stay on your case and sting you if you don't stick to your commitment contract.
 So if you have a Do Less goal, you'll find that when you don't enter data, we enter a datapoint for you: a Pessimistic Presumptive Report (PPR).

-Basically, we assume the worst and enter a datapoint that will always be bigger than your current rate -- meaning that if you don't add your own data, the PPRs will sooner or later force your data across the line and derail you.
-This happens very quickly if you're close to the line.
+Basically, we assume the worst and enter a datapoint that will always be bigger than your current rate, calibrated based on your rate to eventually derail you if you don't add data.
+So if you do walk away from Beeminder and bury your head in the sand, the PPRs will sooner or later force your data across the line and derail you.
+This happens very quickly if you're close to the line

-This means you can never just walk away from a Do Less goal, planning to enter your data later or even totally avoid the moment when you have to enter the awful numbers into your graph.
+This means that when you have PPRs turned on, you can never just walk away from a Do Less goal, planning to enter your data later or even totally avoid the moment when you have to enter the awful numbers into your graph.
+Or you can, but it won't save you from the sting.
 One way or another, we're gonna find you, we're gonna get you get you get you if you're not sticking to your goal!
 (Cue that Blondie song... yep, that's in our heads now.)

 If you haven't done any of the thing you're trying to avoid (go you!) then you just need to add a 0 to avoid a PPR being added.
 That 0 tells it that you have checked in for the goal on that day, and no PPR will be added.
 Whew!